Hastings Tramways

 A photograph purportedly taken in 1906, which presumably shows the Tramways Cricket Team.
 The figures either side at the back have embroidered collar insignia and oval cap badges, suggesting that they are not tramcar crewmen but are of more senior grades such as inspectors or timekeepers.
 Photo in the public domain.

 An enlargement of the above photograph showing one of the senior grade staff above.
-He is wearing a sturdy double-breasted jacket similar to those worn by motormen and conductors, with embroidered insignia on the collars, possibly system or company initials.
+He is wearing a sturdy double-breasted jacket similar to those worn by motormen and conductors, with embroidered insignia on the collars, probably company initials.
 The cap bears a large embroidered cloth cap badge rather than the usual embroidered hat band.
 It seems reasonable to assume that both men are either inspectors or time keepers.

 Another blow-up of the Great War staff photograph above, possibly depicting a senior member of staff judging by the elaborate hatband, though his licence badge (No 2) is clearly for a motorman.